entrpn/dr-bard/frontend/README.md

 ## Deployment Steps
 ```
-# cd into this fold
+# cd into this folder
 cd ./frontend

 # copy over files to bucket